odoo/owl/doc/v3/owl/reference/plugins.md

 ## Using a Plugin

-The `plugin()` function imports a plugin instance.
+The `usePlugin()` function imports a plugin instance.
 It can be used in component class fields or in the `setup()` method:

 ```js